 Many people prefer refined coconut oil because it has a less prominent coconut taste.
 Like unrefined coconut oil, refined coconut oil is 63% MCTs and 50% lauric acid, meaning it infuses the same.

-If you choose refined coconut oil, you will always want to make sure you choose a sustainably farmed organic steam refined coconut oil like this one we recommend.
+If you choose refined coconut oil, you will always want to make sure you choose a sustainably farmed organic steam refined coconut oil like this one I recommend.

 MCT Coconut Oil

-The process for infusing MCT cannabis oil is the same as refined or unrefined coconut oil, although we do have a special guide for making MCT-infusion here.
+The process for infusing MCT oil is the same as refined or unrefined coconut oil, although I do have a specific guide for making an MCT oil infusion here.

 One important thing to note is that MCT oil in large amounts may cause digestive distress in some individuals.

-If you choose to use type oil, this is the MCT oil product we recommend.
+If you choose to use type oil, this is the MCT oil product I recommend.

 Don't Forget To Decarb